Content or SEO audit – Which one and Why do we need it?

-2) Select and know what your priorities are
+2) Align and select/know what your priorities are.

 3) Run/perform an audit to help your strategy.

 Then analyse and brainstorm with your team before creating or amending the content.
 Make it relevant, valuable, unique before delivering it to the end users.
-If you don’t have this in place start now and be consistent, so you can finish the year with a smile on your face.
+If you don’t have this in place start now and be consistent.
+You can finish the year with a smile on your face.

 Execute a content audit at least twice a year to assess the company content’s strength.
 By doing so, you get to see what your best content is but also its publication channel(s).